katerinazuzana/sign-language-dictionary/README.md

 Linux:

-The application can be run from `dictionary` directory by:
+The application can be run from `dictionary` directory by
 ```
 python main.py
 ```